monfera/crosslink/README.md

 * reasonably safe and debuggable
 * covered with test cases

-The library follows the spreadsheet model: cells can be created explicitly, and values can be `put` in the cells.
+The library implements the spreadsheet model.
+Cells can be created explicitly, and values can be `put` in source cells directly.
 But the real power comes from the spreadsheet formulas, technically, the `lift` operator, which takes a plain function eg. `(a, b) => a + b` and yields a _lifted_ function, in this case, a function that makes a cell whose value is the sum of the values of two referenced cells.
 A lifted function can be used to make one or more cells in the spreadsheet.
 Unneeded cells can also be `remove`d.
+The spreadsheet model is temporal: certain API functions rely on past values of the cell (`scan`), impact future values (`delay`) or mirror values from multiple cells (`merge`).

 Example: